 How long, O LORD, will I call for help, And You will not hear?
 I cry out to You, "Violence!"
 Yet You do not save.Habakkuk 1:2(NASB)

-When people walk away from the God Who created them, and allow unbiblical laws to be passed and ungodly activities to dictate how they live, then national corruption and global crises soon follows.
+When people walk away from the God Who created them and allow unbiblical laws to be passed and ungodly activities to dictate how they live, then national corruption and global crisis soon follows.

-But Habakkuk's fear turns to faith and his distress was stilled, as the Lord answered His cries.. explaining that relief will certainly come - but only at God's appointed time and only in His designated way.
+But Habakkuk's fear turns to faith and his distress is stilled as the Lord answered His cries... explaining that relief will certainly come... but only at God's appointed time and only in His designated way.

-Habakkuk believed the Word of the Lord and determined that no matter what terror, troubles or trials befell him, he would maintain his trust in God - for the Sovereign Lord is our strength and has promised that His grace is sufficient - for He makes our feet as sturdy as the feet of a deer, enabling us to navigate the most mountainous heights.
+Habakkuk believed the Word of the Lord and determined that no matter what terror, troubles, or trials befell him, he would maintain his trust in God - for the Sovereign Lord is our strength and has promised that His grace is sufficient.
+He makes our feet as sturdy as the feet of a deer, enabling us to navigate the most mountainous heights.

-Let us determine that despite the destruction and violence in the world.. and the strife, corruption and injustice we witness, we will stand firm on the Word of truth and trust God to fulfil His promises - for the vision Habakkuk received, is as relevant today as it was in the distant past.. and His plans and purposes will certainly come to pass, and will not be delayed - but only at God's appointed time and only in His designated way.
+Let us determine that despite the destruction and violence in the world... and the strife, corruption, and injustice we witness, we will stand firm on the Word of truth and trust God to fulfil His promises - for the vision Habakkuk received is as relevant today as it was in the distant past.
+The plans and purposes of God will certainly come to pass and will not be delayed - but only at God's appointed time and only in His designated way.

-Heavenly Father, thank You for prophets like Habakkuk, who despite the violence and destruction they had to go through, held fast to Your precious promises and determined to praise Your name, no matter what terrors, tribulation or trials they had to face.
-Thank You for their prophetic writings, which help us to see the end from the beginning.. and we praise Your name for the assurance that justice will one day be carried out.
-May we be equally determined to trust in Your love and rest in the truth of Your word - in Jesus name we pray, AMEN.
+Heavenly Father, thank You for Habakkuk who, despite the violence and destruction he had to go through, held fast to Your precious promises and determined to praise Your name, no matter what terrors, tribulation, or trials he had to face.
+Thank You for their prophetic writings which help us to see the end from the beginning, and I praise Your name for the assurance that justice will one day be carried out.
+May I be equally determined to trust in Your love and rest in the truth of Your Word.
+In Jesus' name I pray, AMEN.